nathanaltice/CMPM-120-Godot-Project-Repository/class_examples/06_ping_pong_lottery/README.md

 # 06 Ping Pong Lottery

-Demonstrates how to combine 2D and 3D scenes using SubViewport.
+Demonstrates how to combine 2D and 3D scenes using SubViewports.
 Uses a (themed)  UI to control properties of a 3D scene.
 Includes Blender files.

-## Subviewport
+## SubViewport

-By placing nodes within a subviewport, you cause them to be rendered separately from the main scene.
+By placing nodes within a SubViewport, you cause them to be rendered separately from the main scene.
 This data can be used as an image texture (which in turn can be attached to sprite), essentially creating a little window in to another scene.
 Because the two scenes are not linked in any way beyond the image data, 2D and 3D scenes can be shown in the same window.

 **NOTE:** : As of version 4.3, Godot has a bug where a 2D sprite whose texture is a SubViewPort that displays 3D content will sometimes lose track of _which_ SubViewPort is the texture.

 For this project, that means that whenever you edit wheel.tscn, you will likely have to go in to wheel_controller.tscn, select `WheelSprite` and then re-set the